mirkolantieri/mrnet/README.md

 This time the agreement rate was normalized in order to obtain a probability result of [0,1].
-Also in this task the selected cases are 25, especially those with the highest disagreement rate which is obviously sorted by mean.
+Also in this task the selected cases are 25, especially those with the highest disagreement rate which is sorted by mean.
 The script for the execution of the complexity and disagreement is located under `cases.py` while the `.csv` files are located into the `./cases/` folder.